Keynote Speakers

 Dr. Dayal Pyari Srivastava is Assistant Professor at the Department of Physics and Computer Science, DEI.
 She obtained her Bachelor’s degree in Physics and Master’s degree in Electronics from Dayalbagh Educational Institute in 1985 and 1988 respectively.
 Subsequently, she obtained her Ph.D. on the topic “Graph Theoretic Quantum Field / System Modelling for Quantum Information / Computation Circuits and Algorithms” as a joint research scholar between DEI and IIT Delhi.
 She has been actively involved in physics education for over 20 years and has vast experience of science education.

 She has published several papers in refereed international journals and co-authored a book entitled “Quantum Information Systems” published by McGraw Hill Education, particularly the R.K.
 Varshney Award of Systems Society of India for exceptional contributions to systems science, application, and technology.
-Her research interests include graph theoretic modelling modelling of quantum systems and consciousness studies.
+Her research interests include graph theoretic modelling of quantum systems and consciousness studies.

 Prof. Dr. Bani Dayal Dhir